How tech can turbocharge bank connectivity

 PayTo:

-Make Faster Payments from your system without manual intervention.
+Initiate Faster Payments directly from your systems without manual intervention.

 PayFrom Bank: